adennie/vroom/README.md

  - (optional) extension libraries for integrating Google Cloud Storage, the Google Maps API, the GAE ImagesService, and the Joda Time library.
  - a sample RESTful web service built using Vroom, demonstrating common use cases, including use of the Vroom extensions.

-Note: Vroom is currently in a pre-1.0 stage, and changing rapidly.
-Breaking changes are likely.
-You've been warned.